 When does HSC DiscoveryCon start and end?

-You can check in and pick up conference packets on Friday, February 2nd, at 10:00am.
+You can check in and pick up welcome bags on Friday, February 2nd, at 10:00am.
 DiscoveryCon concludes on Sunday evening, February 4th, at 5:00pm.

 How do I register to attend?